 Database search

 We conducted a systematic search of relevant literature using ISI Web of Knowledge (WoS, available online).
-A literature was conducted in October 2018 using the following Boolean string: (weed* AND ("cover crop*" OR "green manure" OR "catch crop*") AND ("corn" OR "maize" OR "soybean*")).
+A literature search was conducted in October 2018 using the following Boolean string: (weed* AND ("cover crop*" OR "green manure" OR "catch crop*") AND ("corn" OR "maize" OR "soybean*")).
 This resulted in a total of 676 studies that were screened for eligibility based on the following three criteria:

 (i) Studies must have been conducted in a US ‘Corn Belt’ state, defined as a state in the contiguous Midwestern region with the largest acreages of maize acres harvested in the most recent five years of available data (US Department of Agriculture National Agricultural Statistics Service) including: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin (Fig. 1) (ii) Studies must have measured weed biomass and/or weed density (iii) Studies must have included a treatment that tested the effects of a fall-planted CC followed by either maize or soybean against a treatment that included no CC holding all other factors constant.
 From this search, we screened the full text of 220 articles for inclusion in the database.
 From this, 15 articles met our three criteria (Supplementary material 1).